sabhari-krr/CartRabbit/README.md

 4. **Room Management**
 - Owners can add rooms, set maximum stay limits, view rooms, and delete them.
 Photos can be uploaded and viewed for each room.
+> The video is published as a private playlist and have "unlisted" visibility.
+So, it is viewable only here as link is only mentioned here.
+So, its super duper private :+1:
 # Owner Walkthrough
 ### This video provides an overview Owner registration and Operations: